danoliver1/kubernetes-201/high-availability/step-03.md

-Our `Deployment` self-heals and is highly available because it has multiple replicas.
+Even though our `Deployment` self-heals and is highly available because it has multiple replicas, unfortunately we might still experience downtime when there are involuntary disruptions, like node upgrades.

+As an example, if the cluster administrator was to upgrade all of the cluster's nodes, by default all of your workload's pods can be evicted (terminated) at the same time.

-We can further improve availability by adding a `Pod Disruption Budget` to ensure that Kubernetes is only allowed to terminate a certain number or percentage of pods at a time.
+By creating a `Pod Disruption Budget` we can configure Kubernetes to only evict a certain number or percentage of pods at a time.

-Without a `Pod Disruption Budget`, an involuntary disruption like node maintenance could result in all of the pods being terminated at the same time (while they are being rescheduled to new nodes).
+So without a pod disruption budget, an involuntary disruption like node maintenance could result in momentary downtime, due to all of the pods terminating at the same time.

+For our example workload, this pod disruption budget that will only allow one pod to be evicted at a time

 ```bash
 kubectl apply -f - <<EOF